A tree perspective on stick-breaking models in covariate-dependent mixtures: Stick-breaking models from a tree perspective

-There are a number of possible strategies to incorporate covariate dependence on weights, including utilizing probit and logit transform on the weights as is commonly done for traditional SB.
-In particular, let us consider the logit approach due to the particular computational convenience for posterior inference that follows from the P\'olya-Gamma augmentation technique, to be detailed in Section~\ref{sec:mcmc}.
-(We note that the theoretical properties we establish in Section~\ref{sec:moments} do not assume this model choice and apply more generally.)
+There are a number of possible strategies to incorporate covariate dependence on weights, including utilizing probit and logit transform on the weights as is commonly done for traditional stick-breaking.
+In particular, we consider the logit approach due to the computational convenience for posterior inference that follows from the P\'olya-Gamma augmentation technique detailed in Section~\ref{sec:samplerfixedeffects}, though the theoretical properties we establish in Section~\ref{sec:moments} do not assume this model choice and apply more generally.
+Specifically, we adopt the following logit-normal model on each splitting variable: